Alfred Ronalds: Angling applications

 An early record of Ronalds' artistic talent is the "exquisite delineations" of insects and artificial flies that were the heart of his book.
 Ronalds engraved the 20 copperplates and managed the printing and colour painting of all the copies of the first three editions.

 He also made fishing tackle for sale, including fly rods, his recommended artificial flies, and a novel fly case to store the flies.
 His eldest child Maria Shanklin later became a professional fly tier in Australia.

 Australian art pieces

 Further examples of his engraving and lithography survive that were executed in Geelong.
 He lithographed the figures in the short booklet A Treatise on Gold Discovery and Gold Washing, compiled from Ure and Hebert (1851) that he produced with James Harrison.
 He later sold his lithographic presses to Francis Wilson Niven who went on to build up a large printing business.
-There is evidence that Ronalds taught Niven his early lithographic skills.
+There is evidence that Ronalds taught Niven, a son of Ninian Niven, his early lithographic skills.

 Ronalds engraved the Geelong seal after the municipality was incorporated in 1849.
 Shortly afterwards he designed and made a Separation Medal to commemorate the formation of the new Colony of Victoria.
 It was the first medal struck in Australasia and a significant number were made for sale.
 He also advertised as a surveyor and draftsman and made maps for sale.